andrewspearson/tenable_light/README.md

 ```
 $ /Applications/Python {version}/Install Certificates.command
 ```
-This seems to only be an issue on MacOS.
+This seems to only be an issue on macOS.
 ## Usage
 ### Import
 ```python